 For the time being, you can experience the dark side on your phone or tablet using Google Chrome: type chrome://flags/#enable-force-dark into the address bar and change the flags 'Android web contents dark mode' and 'Android Chrome UI dark mode' to 'Enabled'.
 Once that's done, log into Facebook via Chrome and enjoy the new look.

 Dark mode is already available in Facebook Messenger.
 To activate it, simply tap your profile picture, then tap the 'Dark mode' switch.

 We anticipate a full Facebook dark mode for iOS, iPadOS and Android will arrive soon, and we'll keep you updated as soon as we know more.
-We've already seen the arrival of dark mode for Instagram, and dark mode for WhatsApp is on the horizon, so we expect it won't be long.
+We've already seen the arrival of Instagram dark mode, and WhatsApp dark mode is now in beta testing, so we expect it won't be long.